Is medication a part of your high blood pressure (HBP) treatment?

-Although it may require some adjustments, your healthcare provider has your best interest in mind.
-Follow your recommendations carefully, even if it means taking medication every day for the rest of your life.
-Following your healthcare provider's advice is the best way to reach your treatment goals and enjoy the benefits of better health.
+- Partnering with your healthcare provider is the best way to reach your treatment goals and enjoy the benefits of better health.

-This content was last reviewed on 08/04/2014.
+This content was last reviewed October 2016.